The Crestone Energy Exchange also offers several resources

 Please contact Mary Lowers at 719-256-4185 or firstname.lastname@example.org.

-The Emergency Firewood Project has been in operation for 3 years on a small, word-of-mouth scale and has grown exponentially in 2020.
+Hearth of the Baca was the Emergency Firewood Project and has been in operation for 3 years on a small, word-of-mouth scale and has grown exponentially in 2020.
 This project is intended for the emergency supplement of firewood to help bridge the gap until a larger, long term supply of firewood can be arranged.
 Corez Hines and Christina Lakish run this service in their spare time around their regular work for Baca Grande Emergency Services.
 The firewood has been donated by the Baca Grande POA (common areas & green belts), and by private homeowners and removed by Baca Grande Fire Department personnel in the process of mitigation projects.

 We deliver approximately one fifth of a cord to those in crisis who are physically and financially unable to obtain firewood for heat.
 This service is provided on the basis of our availability, and we often cannot deliver wood on short notice due to our primary obligations to our work in emergency services.
 We work in collaboration with the Crestone Energy Exchange and Neighbors Helping Neighbors to assist as many residents in need as possible.
 Wood supply is limited, so we ask that requests be restricted to only true crisis situations.